-County Line Animal Hospital has been dedicated to caring for dogs and cats in Spring Hill for over 20 years.
+County Line Animal Hospital has been dedicated to caring for dogs and cats in Spring Hill since 1989.
 Our friendly , caring and professional staff are dedicated to providing high quality pet medical care that will make us your choice for your pet's health care needs.

 We invite you to visit our office where our staff will share with you the latest in preventative health care, routine exams, consultations, radiology, laboratory testing, laser threapy and surgical procedures.